HUSTLE Defense Accelerator Frequently Asked Questions

 Do I have to be a US citizen or US person to apply?

 No. However, to be provided with certain information that will be communicated by the government as Controlled Unclassified Information, at least one member of the startup business must be a United States citizen or resident.
 US Persons is defined as: a) any individual who is granted US citizenship; b) any individual who is granted US permanent residence ("Green Card" holder); (c) any individual who is granted status as a "protected person" under 8 U.S.C.
 1324b(a)(3); and (d) any corporation, business, organization/group organized or incorporated in the United States under US law.
 Any information approved for public release will be available to all participants.
+Individual in startup teams eligible to receive government information will be trained on to handle and store CUI and will be required to pass a training module required of all contractors doing work for the government.

 Do I have to live in New York to apply?